devnull-cz/c-prog-lang/modules/goto.md

 }
 ```

-In general, use of `goto` in C is generally frown upon unless it is used to jump
+Use of `goto` in C is frown upon unless it is used to jump to an error/clean-up
-to an error/clean-up section or break from structured code.
-Even that is
+section or break from structured code.
+While even that use is questioned by
-questioned by some but large number of major projects (Linux kernel code,
+some, large number of major projects (Linux kernel code, OpenSSH, OpenSSL, etc.)
-OpenSSH, OpenSSL, etc.) use it that way.
-Consider the following code **with
+use it that way.
+We strongly believe such use greatly simplifies the code.

-conditionals that do not nest**.
-It leads to code duplication (or large amount
+Consider the following code **with conditionals that do not nest**.
+It leads to
-of indentation to fix that):
+code duplication (or large amount of indentation to fix that):

 ```C
 int